RafaelGCPP/fft/README.md

 # Simple FFT for embedded use

-This code implements a simple radix-2 decimation-in-time (DIT)  Fast Fourier Transform (FFT) algorithm for both real and complex valued sequences.
+This code implements a simple radix-2 decimation-in-time (DIT) in-place Fast Fourier Transform (FFT) algorithm for both real and complex valued sequences.
 It is specifically designed for embedded systems, utilizing floating and fixed-point arithmetic and precomputed twiddle factors to optimize performance.

+Compared to [KissFFT](https://github.com/mborgerding/kissfft), this code offers a smaller memory footprint by utilizing a single buffer for both input and output (in-place transformation).
+It also avoids dynamic memory allocation, which can be problematic in small microcontrollers.
+However, it should be noted that KissFFT supports arbitrary length FFTs through the use of mixed-radix transforms.

 ## Features: